kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 **Parameter list:**

 - `lagThreshold` Optional.
-How much the stream is lagging on the current consumer group
+How much the stream is lagging on the current consumer group.
+Default is 10.

 ### Authentication Parameters